-A myocardial infarction (commonly called a heart attack) is an extremely dangerous condition caused by a lack of blood flow to your heart muscle.
+A myocardial infarction (commonly called a heart attack) is an extremely dangerous condition that happens because of a lack of blood flow to your heart muscle.
 The lack of blood flow can occur because of many different factors but is usually related to a blockage in one or more of your heart’s arteries.
 Without blood flow, the affected heart muscle will begin to die.
 If blood flow isn’t restored quickly, a heart attack can cause permanent heart damage and death.

 A heart attack is a life-threatening emergency.
-If you suspect you or someone you’re with is having a heart attack, do not hesitate to call 911 (or your local emergency services phone number).
+If you suspect you or someone you’re with is having a heart attack, call 911 (or your local emergency services phone number).
 Time is critical in treating a heart attack, and a delay of even a few minutes can result in permanent heart damage or death.

-When a heart attack happens, blood flow to a part of your heart stops or is far below normal, which causes that part of your heart muscle to die.
-When a part of your heart can’t pump because it’s dying from lack of blood flow, it can disrupt the pumping sequence for the entire heart.
+When a heart attack happens, blood flow to a part of your heart stops or is far below normal, which causes injury or death to that part of your heart muscle.
+When a part of your heart can’t pump because it’s dying from lack of blood flow, it can disrupt the pumping sequence for your entire heart.
 That reduces or even stops blood flow to the rest of your body, which can be deadly if it isn’t corrected quickly.